signature-opensource/CK-BinarySerialization/README.md

 ## Automatic mutations supported

-Only a few mutations are currently supported but the objective is be able to transparently handle mutations:
+Only a few mutations are currently supported, they are detailed below.

+However the objective is be able to transparently handle mutations:
 - From nullable to non nullable types and vice versa for value as well as reference types.
 - Between `List<T>`, `T[]`, `Queue<T>` (and may be others).
 - Between Tuple and ValueTuple.